kasooja/my-dl-practice/README.md

-my first deep learning practice
+my first deep learning practice.
-# my-dl-practice
+Using simple RNN and CNN for sentence embedding